OpenMined/PySyft/README.md

 #### 1. Setting the your hostfile

 Before start the grid platform locally using Docker, we need to set up the domain names used by the bridge network.
-In order to use these nodes from outside of the containers context, you should add the following domain names on your `/etc/hosts`
+In order to use these Domains from outside of the containers context, you should add the following domain names on your `/etc/hosts`

 ```
 127.0.0.1 network